 It’s perhaps no wonder then that a major studio didn’t know what to do with the film and that it was destined to take a long time to find an appreciative audience.
 The film’s restoration and subsequent Blu-ray release by Criterion should finally bring it recognition as the masterpiece of a genuinely original filmmaker whose career was sadly truncated by her insistence on being true to her own vision (something often admired in men but resented in women).
 And who knows, perhaps it may even lead to a re-evaluation of Ishtar …

 Shot for the most part by Victor J. Kemper (the end sequence is credited to Lucien Ballard), Mikey and Nicky has a very raw visual style.
 Filming mostly at night on the streets of Philadelphia, it appears to have used mostly available light.
-It’s a dark film, with a lot of grain, giving it a documentary-like immediacy which heightens the improvisatory feel of the story (which was, in fact, mostly scripted by May; the spontaneity of the performances are a tribute to Cassavetes’ and Falk’s total immersion in their roles).
+It’s a dark film, with a lot of grain, giving it a documentary-like immediacy which heightens the improvisatory feel of the story (which was, in fact, mostly scripted by May; the spontaneity of the performances is a tribute to Cassavetes’ and Falk’s total immersion in their roles).
 While May was obviously concentrating on the actors, the seeming artlessness of the visuals is deceptive; the camera is vividly attentive to location and the physical expressiveness of the performances – there are many wordless moments which convey depth and complexity of feeling through the intimate interaction of actors with camera.

 The sound is also quite raw; it’s obvious that little if anything was looped to smooth over inconsistencies in location recording, sacrificing technical polish to maintain the authenticity of the moment.